stephengold/Minie/README.md

-Other dump flags can be set, for instance, to enumerate the nodes or clusters of each soft body or the motors of each `SixDofJoint`.
+Other dump flags can be set, for instance, to enumerate the nodes or clusters of each soft body or the motors of each joint.

 [Jump to table of contents](#toc)